Please note, that the content model of footer has now been updated to reflect that of header, so you can have

 According to the spec

-The footer element represents the footer for the section it applies to.
+footerelement represents a footer for its nearest ancestor sectioning content or sectioning root element.
 A footer typically contains information about its section such as who wrote it, links to related documents, copyright data, and the like.

 Lets get started

 Before we get stuck into dissecting the new element, let’s lay the foundations for the article and cover the basics.
 As we’ve already mentioned above, most people would have laid out the footer as follows

 <div id="footer"> <ul> <li>copyright</li> <li>sitemap</li> <li>contact</li> <li>to top</li> </ul> <div>